 Forgetting to Reply

 Good communication is a two-way street.
 So even when you receive the most rhetorical of emails, it’s good to reply.
-However, instantly replying to every message is a common email mistake that is not only time consuming, but can ruin your flow.
-This leaves many of us making long mental lists of when we should reply, allowing plenty of opportunity for emails to go unanswered.
+However, instantly replying to every message is a common email mistake that is not only time-consuming but can ruin your flow.
+This leaves many of us making long mental lists of when we should reply, allowing plenty of opportunities for emails to go unanswered.